 The Science Behind Emotional Self-Regulation + Why It's So Important

 Researchers and clinicians define emotional self-regulation as the ability to monitor, assess, and modify your own emotions.
-Your ability to modify your own emotions—how intensely you feel something, the variety of feelings you experience, how long you feel particular emotions—is partly conscious, partly subconscious.
+Your ability to modify your own emotions1—how intensely you feel something, the variety of feelings you experience, how long you feel particular emotions—is partly conscious, partly subconscious.

 Self-control and willpower are related concepts, too.
 When you meet a person with strong emotional self-regulation, they may be full of contradictions.
-They may experience a broad range of emotions but also demonstrate incredible mastery and flexibility in how and when they express them.
+They may experience a broad range of emotions but also demonstrate incredible mastery and flexibility2 in how and when they express them.
 Emotional self-regulation doesn't mean being stone-cold.

 The emotionally self-regulated person possesses two defining characteristics: